 12 Step Programmes

-This is an approach which assumes that a dependence on drink or gambling is a disease, and that the best people to support you are those who have had similar experiences.
+12 Step Programmes, such as Gambler’s Anonymous, assume that a dependence on gambling or alcohol is a disease.
+They believe that the best people to support you are those who have had similar experiences.

 - managing your debts